spookysleeper/awesome-cognitively-kind-web/README.md

 * [**The Marginalian**](https://www.themarginalian.org/) - *Maria Popova's timeless reflections on art, science, philosophy, and poetry.
 Articles are organized by date or subject, not a feed.*
 * [**Kottke.org**](https://kottke.org/) - *One of the oldest blogs, sharing curated links to fascinating, high-quality content.
 Content is chronological and hand-picked.*

+## 💬 Community & Discussion (Structured Forums)

+Platforms that use traditional message board structures, prioritizing chronological discussion and human-generated content over personalized feeds.

+* [**Hacker News (YC)**](https://news.ycombinator.com/) - *A simple, text-based discussion board focused on technology, startups, and human thought.
+Comments are purely chronological, heavily filtered for substance, and not a personalized feed.*
+* [**Physics Forums**](https://www.physicsforums.com/) - *A massive, highly moderated, serious science and engineering discussion community.
+Content is organized by topic and date, not algorithm, ensuring high-signal focus.*
+* [**LinuxQuestions**](https://www.linuxquestions.org/) - *A classic, plain-text forum for supporting the Linux operating system.
+Focus is technical problem-solving and human collaboration in chronological threads.*
+* [**The Straight Dope Message Board**](https://boards.straightdope.com/) - *Features extensive, in-depth, human-written debates and research on history, language, and science.
+Strictly moderated for logic and substance.*
 ---

 ## 🧑‍💻 Contributing